koii-network/docs/programDev/Program/MigrateProgram.md

 By following these structured steps, developers can efficiently migrate their Solana-native programs to Koii while ensuring compatibility and optimal performance.

 ## SPL Token Support

-Koii supports SPL Token programs, which are compatible with the SPL Token standard.
-You can either create a new SPL Token through the CLI or use our KPL Token Creator (https://kpl.koii.network/) to create a new token.
+Koii provides full support for SPL Token programs, ensuring compatibility with the SPL Token standard.
+You can create a new SPL Token using one of the following methods:

+- Command-Line Interface (CLI): Follow the steps outlined in our SPL Token Creation Guide.
+- KPL Token Creator: Use our intuitive KPL Token Creator to generate and manage SPL Tokens effortlessly.

+### NFT Support (Coming Soon)
+We are actively working on migrating the Metaplex program to enable NFT functionality.
+Stay tuned for updates!